What's open and closed in Oakville on Victoria Day 2022

-Need to know what's open and closed in Oakville for the Victoria Day long weekend?
+Need to know what's open and closed in Oakville for the Victoria Day?
 Look no further: here's our full guide for the unoffical kick-off to summer.

 Don't forget: a listing of events and fun things to do can be found on the Oakville News' events calendar 24/7, and also in our weekly events guide that publishes every Thursday.